-Then, and as you prepare to leave the office for the last time (after your resignation has been officially announced), send an email to your colleagues.
+Then, and as you prepare to leave the office for the last time (after your resignation has been officially announced), send a goodbye email to your co-workers.
 A short, sincere note (e.g., “It’s been great working with all of you!
 I’d love to stay in touch—feel free to contact me on LinkedIn or via my personal email address”) will help you avoid any bridge-burning—and will keep your network strong.

 When it comes to leaving a job (especially a terrible one), you may be tempted to go out with a bang.
 But quitting with grace and professionalism—and a well-thought out plan—will help you infinitely more in the long run.